lazarohcm/superheroes/README.md

  * Mbstring PHP Extension

 ## Installing
+Got to the folder of the project and inside the `api` folder, follow those steps:

-Before anything, make sure you copy the contents from the `.env.example` to a file named `.env` and then palce the informations about your database connection on this file
+Before anything, make sure you copy the contents from the `.env.example` to a file named `.env` and then place all information about your database connection on this file

 After that, you can run the following commands to start the API